IncogOwl/cse15l-lab-reports/lab-report-4-week-8.md

 **What can I do to fix my code?**

 We can fix this problem in less than 10 lines of code.
 We must put an if condition to check if there are any brackets wihin the first brackets and if found, to continue the loop or to avoid it completely till it finds a close bracket.
-We can use the indexOf() function to find any type of brackets within the link and adjust accordinly.
+We can use the indexOf() function to find any type of brackets within the link and adjust accordingly.
 We must also put another if condition that checks if there is a parenthesis or bracket in the actual link (line within parenthesis) and if it's true, it must discard the link and not include it at all.